ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 ## On-Line Homework Disclaimer

-On-line homework submission is a component of this course and is provided by a third-party company.
+Online homework submission is a component of this course and is provided by a third-party company.
 Please be aware that this company will be storing assessment information that may be associated with you.
 As a way to protect your personal information, you will create your own ID or be assigned a random ID to enter into the system.
-Only the random ID, performance on the on-line homework and the affiliation to the University of Alberta for this random ID will be conveyed to the company.
+Only the random ID, performance on the online homework and the affiliation to the University of Alberta for this random ID will be conveyed to the company.
 You are not required to provide any additional personal information to this company.
 If you have any concerns about this, please contact the instructor of the course.

-* GitHub Classroom (Microsoft) - You can to create your own ID as long as it is not offensive.
+* GitHub Classroom (Microsoft) - You can create your own ID as long as it is not offensive.
 GitHub will be storing your submissions (homework), but it will not have access to your marks, feedback, or grades.
 * Firebase (Google) - See "Course Fees" above.
 * Mentimeter - You will be assigned a random, non-identifying ID.
 The system does not require creating an account.
 Do not enter your real name.